Sensitivity Approximation by the Peano-Baker Series: Introduction

 The general starting point is a system of ordinary differential equations (ODEs), which we take to be of the form

-where $\bfx(t)$ represents the state of the system at time $t$, $\bfu$ corresponds to external inputs into the system and $\bfp$ denotes a set of model parameters; a more precise definition, including the state spaces of the different quantities involved, is given in Section \ref{sec:problem}.
-For such a model, it is important to understand how changes in the parameter-vector $\bfp$ affect the output $\bfx$.
-We are interested in computing the derivatives $\partial x_i (t) / \partial p_j$, the \textit{sensitivities} of the model, for all component-combinations $x_i, p_j$.
-The sensitivities provide local information about the parameter space important for a variety of tasks within modeling where this space is explored, e.g., quantifying uncertainty, finding optimal parameters and experimental design \cite{CS85, Cacuci03, CIBN05, CE17}.
+where $\bfx(t)$ represents the state of the system at time $t$, and $\bfp$ denotes a set of model parameters\footnote{In a typical systems biology setting there is also often an input function $\bfu(t)$ explicit in the arguments of $f$.
+Because such inputs $\bfu (t)$ do not play any role in developing the numerical methods that are the focus of this paper, and for simplicity of notation, we here consider $\bfu(t)$ as embedded into $f$.}; a more precise definition, including the state spaces of the different quantities involved, is given in Section \ref{sec:problem}.

+For such a model, it is important to understand how changes in the parameter-vector $\bfp$ affect the output $\bfx$: we are interested in computing the derivatives $S_i^{~j}(t)=\partial x_i (t) / \partial p_j$, the \textit{sensitivities} of the model, for all component-combinations $(i, j)$\footnote{In some cases we are interested in computing the sensitivities of an output function $h$ applied to the state $\bfx$, i.e. $\bar S_i^{~j}(t)=\partial h(\bfx)_i (t) / \partial p_j$.
+By the chain rule, we can reduce this problem to the computation of the sensitivities $S_i^{~j}$ of the state $\bfx$; in fact, $\bar S_i^{~j}(t)=\sum_{k}\frac{\partial h(\bfx)_i}{\partial x_k}S_k^{~j}(t)$.}.
+The sensitivities provide local information about the parameter space that is important for a variety of tasks within modeling where this space is explored, e.g., quantifying uncertainty, finding optimal parameters, and experimental design \cite{CS85, Cacuci03, CIBN05, CE17}.

 For all but very simple systems the sensitivities are not available in an (explicit) analytical form.
-Instead we have to turn to different types of approximations \cite{Cacuci03, CIBN05}.
-The two standard approaches for obtaining numerical approximations to the sensitivities of an ODE or PDE model are (i) the \textit{forward}, or \textit{variational} approach \cite{CS85, Cacuci03}, and (ii) the \textit{adjoint} approach \cite{Marchuk95, MAS96, CLPR03}.
+Instead, we have to turn to different types of approximations \citep{Cacuci03, CIBN05}.
+The two standard approaches for obtaining numerical approximations to the sensitivities of an ODE or PDE model are (i) the \textit{forward}, or \textit{variational}, approach \cite{CS85, Cacuci03}, and (ii) the \textit{adjoint} approach \citep{Marchuk95, MAS96, CLPR03}.
 There is a vast literature on both methods and here we only give a brief review; for a comparison of the two approaches, see \cite{CE17}.